OzzyGoylusun/Python.-Exploratory-Data-Analysis-for-Spotify-and-YouTube-Popularity/README.md

 As an illustration, below is a heatmap designed to highlight numerous correlations between various musical parameters, taking into account nearly 18,000 unique tracks found in the dataset used.

-In this respect, *a darker green color* indicates a stronger positive correlation between two variables for more, while *a darker black color* indicates a stronger negative correlation between the variables.
+In this respect, *a darker green color* indicates a stronger positive correlation between two variables, while *a darker black color* indicates a stronger negative correlation between the variables.

 <p align="center">
   <img src="https://github.com/OzzyGoylusun/Python-Exploratory-Data-Analysis-SpotifyYouTube-E/blob/main/Data%20Visuals/1)%20Data%20Correlation%20Heat%20Map.png"